Who Is Jennifer Love Hewitt?

 As one might expect, Hewitt's stardom has been accompanied with some criticism, both of her acting and her looks.
 Citing her performances in The Tuxedo and Garfield (2004), she was discussed as a possible Worst Actress nominee for the Razzie Awards, an annual ceremony dedicated to "saluting the worst that Hollywood has to offer."

-In late 2007, Hewitt was shown sporting a bikini on a beach in Hawaii that seemed to indicate a tad more girth than what fans had come to expect.
+In late 2007, an unflattering photograph of Hewitt was shown sporting a bikini on a beach in Hawaii surfaced.
 The photograph coursed through the Web, attracting snarky comments from bloggers and others.
 Hewitt rushed to her own defense, and fired back at the commentators.

 "I've sat by in silence for a long time now about the way women's bodies are constantly scrutinized," she wrote on her Web site.
 "To set the record straight, I'm not upset for me, but for all of the girls out there that are struggling with their body image.
 A size two is not fat!
 Nor will it ever be.
 And being a size zero doesn't make you beautiful."

 Hewitt's love life has also been a subject of scrutiny.
-The actress—who continued to live with her mother well into her 20s and has long proclaimed she doesn't drink, smoke or swear—has been linked to a bevy of celebrity boyfriends, including singer Enrique Iglesias, musician John Mayer, talk show host Carson Daly, comedian Jamie Kennedy, actor-model Kip Pardue, singer-songwriter Rich Cronin and actor Will Friedle, among others.
+The actress—who continued to live with her mother well into her 20s and has long proclaimed she doesn't drink, smoke or swear—has been linked to a bevy of celebrity boyfriends, including singer Enrique Iglesias, musician John Mayer, talk show host Carson Daly, comedian Jamie Kennedy and actor Will Friedle, among others.

 In November 2007, she became engaged to Scottish actor, Ross McCall.
 The pair had been dating for two years, but a little more than a year after their big announcement, the pair called off their wedding plans and their relationship.

 On June 4, 2013, Hewitt announced that she is expecting her first child with The Client List co-star, Brian Hallisay.
-Although the two play opposite each other in the show, it isn't the first time they've acted together.
 They met on the set of the series Love Bites in 2010, and started their relationship in early 2012.
-The couple gave birth to a daughter, Autumn James Hallisay, in November 2013.
-Between the announcent of the pregnancy in June and the birth in November, the couple quietly got married.
+She gave birth to a daughter, Autumn James Hallisay, in November 2013.
+Between the announcement of the pregnancy in June and the birth in November, the couple quietly got married.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!